Simon994/byrdmr_variations/README.md

 * Add pre-commit hook with husky, to run linting and tests before each commit
 * Split CSS into separate files for each component

+### Improve styling
+* Updates to styling, to more strictly reflect Sketch designs
+* Add social media icons in Contact component
+* Update snapshots for tests where necessary